Ishmaeel/HostsFileEditor/Readme.md

-# Hosts File Editor
+# Hosts File Editor (Chopped)

 Easily edit and manage the hosts file for your Windows PC.

+## Fork Modifications
+This is a personal mod.
+Custom copy/paste handling was conflicting with [Ditto](http://ditto-cp.sourceforge.net/) clipboard manager, so I removed it.
+I also did not need the single-instance functionality and off it went too.

+So, not *really* a mod.
+Nothing of value added and lots of lovingly crafted code removed.
+No chopped binaries provided (yet).
+Everything below is from the original readme.

 ## Binaries